Applications of P-functions to Fully Nonlinear Elliptic equations: Gradient Estimates and Rigidity Results: Abstract

 \section{Abstract}

-We introduce the notion of $ P -$functions for fully-nonlinear equations and obtain some abstract consequences.
-We study $ P- $functions for a class of quasi-linear equations and establish some general criterion for obtaining such quantities.
-Some applications are gradient bounds, De Giorgi-type properties of entire solutions and Liouville-type theorems.
-As a special case we obtain a gradient bound that differs from the Modica inequality.
-In addition, we provide examples of such quantities for the Monge-Ampere and for higher order nonlinear equations.
-One application for equations of order greater than two is pointwise estimates for the Laplacian.
+We introduce the notion of $ P -$functions for fully nonlinear equations and establish a general criterion for obtaining such quantities for this class of equations.
+Some applications are gradient bounds, De Giorgi-type properties of entire solutions and rigidity results.
+In particular, we establish a pointwise gradient bound and a rigidity result for Pucci's equations.
+This pointwise gradient bound generalizes the Modica inequality in the case of fully nonlinear elliptic equations.
+Furthermore, we prove Harnack-type inequalities and local estimates for the gradient of solutions.
+In addition, we consider such quantities for higher order nonlinear equations and for equations of order greater than two we obtain Liouville-type theorems and pointwise estimates for the Laplacian.